 - Make sure that MSGLEVEL=(1,1) was specified in the JOB statement. - Make sure that the PARM parameter of the EXEC statement contained the DIAG and MSG=AP subparameters.
-(If applicable, the CORE parameter should also be included in the EXEC statement.) - Make sure that a SYSABEND DD statement was included for the failing job step. - Have the associated job stream and master console log available.
-Note the amount of main storage specified at sort/merge generation, and have this value available. - IER057A SORTIN NOT SORTWK01
+(If applicable, the CORE parameter should also be included in the EXEC statement.) - Make sure that a SYSABEND DD statement was included for the failing job step.
+Have the associated job stream and - Note the amount of main storage specified at sort/merge generation, and have this value available.

+IER057A - SORTIN NOT SORTWK01